Manage Money As a Couple: How to Resolve the Conflict

 Studies have long confirmed that money is the main source of conflict in couple relationships.
+So learning how to manage money may be one of the secrets to long-term partnerships.
 In fact, a recent survey by SunTrust Bank reveals that 35 percent of respondents identify money as the primary cause of fractures in their relationship.
 More alarmingly, a longitudinal study published in Family Relations magazine identifies arguments over money as the leading predictor of divorce.

 Writing in Psychology Today, Dr. Leon F. Seltzer observes that fights over money are actually fundamental disagreements about the couple’s core values.
 One partner may see spending money as a reward for working hard.
 The other may be a saver who doesn’t believe in spending money before it is earned.
 You can potentially solve disagreements by striving to understand the other person’s perspective as well as seeking areas of agreement and compromise.